khazit/BatteryProbe.ai/README.md

 A basic baseline for our goal would be to use a linear projection to predict the remainder of the SoC profile:
 ![baseline](img/baseline.png)

+A L1 loss is used to evaluate our outputs.

 ## AutoRegressive architecture
 In a production environment, we’d want to output sequences of variable length.
 More precisely, we’d like to predict the SoC (state of charge) profile until it reaches 0% when discharging, or 100% when charging.
 Using an Autoregressive RNN allows us this kind of flexibility.